 Database solutions are very limited either in capacity and version or in manageability.

-Deciding if to use cloud computing or not is not an easy decision.
+Deciding whether to use cloud computing is not an easy decision.
 It will affect your application design and development environment.
-I can give you some point for consideration:
+I can give you some pointers for consideration:

 Downloads require a lot of bandwidth.
-You will probably want a redundant network (which cost a lot of money), and there is always an issue of being close to your clients (which requires multiple locations).
+You will probably want a redundant network (which costs a lot of money), and there is always an issue of being close to your users (which requires multiple locations).

-If you are a new and upcoming company, requiring just a few dedicated servers including load balancing, buying and hosting a server, a managed dedicated solution will cost you $1,000-$1,500 per month per server.
+If you are a new company, requiring just a few dedicated servers, including load balancing, buying, and hosting a server - a managed dedicated solution will cost you $1,000-$1,500 per month per server.
 Each cloud server is about $200-$500 and you only pay for what you use.

-The key benefit is the ability to scale up in a matter of hour and not weeks or days.
-And it’s important to place your server close to you client no matter where they are in world.
+The key benefit is the ability to scale up in a matter of hours and not days or weeks.
+And it’s important to place your servers close to your users, no matter where they are in the world.

-If you require a simple DB services with storage requirements lower then 10GB, and the number of hits on your server per second is in the low thousands, finding an adequate SQL or MySQL solution should not be a problem.
+If you require a simple DB service with storage requirements lower than 10GB, and the number of hits on your server per second is in the low thousands, finding an adequate SQL Server or MySQL solution should not be a problem.
 Your solution will enjoy high availability and be redundant.